-Trevor Ash - (Chairman) (age 71)
+Trevor Ash - (Chairman) (age 72)

 Mr Ash is a resident of Guernsey and has over 30 years of investment experience.
 He is a Fellow of the Chartered Institute for Securities and Investment.
 He was formerly a managing director of Rothschild Asset Management (CI) Limited.
-He is a director of a number of hedge funds, fund of hedge funds, venture capital, derivative and other offshore funds including several managed or advised by Insight and Merrill Lynch.
 Mr Ash retired as a director of NM Rothschild & Sons (CI) Limited, the banking arm of the Rothschild Group in the Channel Islands in 1999.
+Since retirement, he has acted as a director of a number of hedge funds, fund of hedge funds, venture capital, derivative and other offshore funds including several managed or advised by Insight, JP Morgan and Merrill Lynch.
 Mr Ash was appointed to the Board on 11 January 2013.

-Ian Burns - (Non-executive Director and Chairman of the Audit Committee) (age 57)
+lan Burns - (Non-executive Director, Senior Independent Director and Chairman of the Audit Committee) (age 58)

-Mr Burns is a resident of Guernsey and a fellow of both the Institute of Chartered Accountants in England and Wales and the Chartered Institute of Securities and Investment.
+Mr Burns is a resident of Guernsey and a fellow of the Institute of Chartered Accountants in England and Wales and a member of the Society of Trust and Estate Planners.
 He is a founder and Executive Director of Via Executive Limited, a specialist management consulting company and managing director of Regent Mercantile Holdings Limited, a privately owned investment company.
-Mr Burns is currently a non-executive director of London listed Phaunos Timber Fund Limited, River and Mercantile UK Micro Cap Limited, Fast Forward Innovations Limited (AIM) and a number of offshore funds.
+Mr Burns is currently a non-executive director of London listed River and Mercantile UK Micro Cap Limited and FastForward Innovations Limited (AIM) and a number of private investment funds.
 Mr Burns was appointed to the Board on 17 January 2013.

-Richard Burwood - (Non-executive Director) (age 49)
+Richard Burwood - (Non-executive Director) (age 50)

 Mr Burwood is a resident of Guernsey with over 25 years' experience in banking and investment management.
 During 18 years with Citibank London, Mr Burwood spent 11 years as a fixed income portfolio manager spanning both banks/finance investments and Asset Backed Securities.
 He gained direct experience as a portfolio manager of securities backed by mortgages, auto loans and collateralised loan obligations.
-Mr Burwood has lived in Guernsey since 2010, initially working as a portfolio manager for EFG Financial Products (Guernsey) Ltd managing the treasury department's ALCO Fixed Income portfolio.
-From 2011 to 2013, Mr Burwood worked as the business and investment manager for the Guernsey branch of Man Investments (CH) AG.
+Mr Burwood has lived in Guernsey since 2010, initially working as a portfolio manager for EFG Financial Products (Guernsey) Ltd, managing the treasury department's ALCO Fixed Income portfolio.
+From 2011 to 2013, Mr Burwood worked as the Business and Investment Manager for the Guernsey branch of Man Investments (CH) AG.
 This role involved overseeing all aspects of the business including operations and management of proprietary investments.
 In January 2014, Mr Burwood joined the board of RoundShield Fund I GP Ltd, a Guernsey private equity fund, focused on European small to mid-cap opportunities.
-In August 2015, he became a Board Member of Funding Circle SME Income Fund Ltd, a Guernsey Company, offering investors access to a diversified pool of SME loans originated through Funding Circle's marketplaces in the UK, US and Europe.
+In August 2015, he became a Board Member of Funding Circle SME Income Fund Ltd, a Guernsey company, offering investors access to a diversified pool of SME Ioans originated through Funding Circle's marketplaces in the UK, US and Europe.
 Mr Burwood was appointed to the Board on 17 January 2013.

-Jeannette (Jan) Etherden - (Non-executive Director) (age 57)
+Jeannette (Jan) Etherden - (Non-executive Director) (age 58)